What are Canine Silica Stones and Crystals?

 Most homeopathic ingredient labels are written in Latin.
 You may have to look up each ingredient online to make sure it doesn’t contain silica.

-Avoid homeopathic remedies touted for relief of a variety of illnesses.
+Avoid homeopathic remedies touted for the relief of a variety of illnesses.

 Feeding to Prevent Canine Silica Stones & Crystals

 Certain natural diets also contain silica.
 Diets containing substantial corn gluten feed (not corn gluten meal), or intact grains (with hulls) often contain silica.
 Always read your labels!

 The following is a list of foods known to contain silica.
 Avoid all foods on this list:

 - Bell peppers